Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Experiments

-We demonstrate the comparison between our algorithm SARAH-Compositional, SCGD~\citep{wang2017stochastic} for compositional optimization, ASC-PG \citep{wang2017accelerating} and VRSC-PG~\citep{huo2018accelerated} which serves as a baseline for variance reduced stochastic compositional optmization methods.
-We plot the objective function value gap and gradient norm against IFO complexity (measured by gradients calculation) for all four algorithms, two covariance settings and six real world problems.
-We observe that SARAH-Compositional outperforms all other algorithms.
+We demonstrate the comparison among our algorithm SARAH-Compositional, SCGD~\citep{wang2017stochastic}, ASC-PG \citep{wang2017accelerating} and VRSC-PG~\citep{huo2018accelerated} (serving as a baseline for variance-reduced stochastic compositional optimization methods).
+We plot the objective function value gap and gradient norm against IFO complexity (measured by gradients calculation) for all four algorithms in two covariance settings and six real-world datasets.
+We observe that SARAH-Compositional outperforms all comparable algorithms.

-The result is an experimental justification that our proposed SARAH-based compositional optimization on portfolio management achieves state-of-the art performance.
-Moreover, we note that due to the small size of the batches, basic SCGD fails to reach a satisfying result, which is also shown by~\citet{huo2018accelerated, lian2017finite}.
-Smaller batch size also causes oscillation in SCGD training, which is a problem that SARAH-Compositional algorithm does not encounter.
+The toy experiment provides evidence that our proposed SARAH-Compositional algorithm applied to risk-adverse portfolio management problem achieves state-of-the art performance.
+Moreover, we note that due to the small mini-batch sizes, basic SCGD achieves a less satisfactory result, a phenomenon also shown by~\citet{huo2018accelerated,lian2017finite}.